kiwiguard/dt173g_client/README.md

 It's a portfolio website developed in HTML, SASS, Java Script and automated with Gulp

 ## REST websevices
-The site is connected to a REST webservice developed also developed by me.
+The site is connected to a REST webservice also developed by me.